Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 FROM adf_streaming_tbl;
 ```

 The SQL command creates a view, convert timestamps to different time zones, and use Snowflake's [Geohash function](https://docs.snowflake.com/en/sql-reference/functions/st_geohash.html) to generate geohashes that can be used in time-series visualization tools such as Grafana.
+You can also easily calculate the distance in miles between two geo locations.
+In above example, the `st_distance` function is used to calculate the distance between an airplane and San Francisco Airport.

 Let's query the view `flights_vw` now.
 ```commandline